 My insecurities were grounded in my deep knowledge of book publishing, where I worked for 16 years promoting authors.
-Industry people are truly selfless in their love of the written word and with that love comes a high expectation of quality.
+Industry people are truly selfless in their love of the written word, and with that love comes a high expectation of quality.
 Because we read books, talk about books, dream about books and sometimes love books like they’re family members, most of us foster a secret desire to write them.
 Honestly, many book publishing people should write.
 Most have the critical eye and training to recognize good writing.
 At least that’s what I would tell just about any book publishing person I know.

 But I couldn’t take that advice myself.

-I email a writer friend, who tells me, without a doubt, “Do not write in first-person narrative.
+I email a writer friend who tells me, without a doubt, “Do not write in first-person narrative.
 You can’t tell the story as effectively that way, so write in third person!”
 Inhabiting the omniscient power of the third person is impossible as I churn out only two dismal sentences over the next two days.
 I can’t seem to stop correcting myself, believing that each word needs to be perfect before I commit it to the page.

 I’m a big advocate for 30-day challenges.
 At the time, I had just come off the experiment of giving things up month by month, serially, over the course of a year—what became my first book: Give It Up!
 My Year of Learning to Live Better with Less.
 I had long ago discovered that if you can do something for a month, you can do it for the rest of your life.

 Baty’s first recommendations give me instant courage.
 First, sign a contract with yourself for doing this monthlong commitment.
 This small action makes the project real.
 Second, turn off your inner editor, that nasty, brilliant part of your psyche that tells you how bad your writing is and essentially has its finger poised over the delete button before you can even hit the period at the end of the sentence.
-Baty goes so far as to recommend drawing a representation of the Inner Editor Button and physically hitting it every time you feel the urge to backspace and delete all the work you just hammered out.
+Baty goes so far as to recommend drawing a representation of the “‘Take My Inner Editor’ button” and physically hitting it every time you feel the urge to backspace and delete all the work you just hammered out.
 In my case, my inner editor has company: the iconic works on the shelf that appear to mock me.
 They remind me that I will not be like them, no matter how hard I try.

 I put my finger down on the Inner Editor Button I’ve drawn.

-Writing a book without a plan is like baking a cake without a recipe.
+Writing a book in 30 days without a plan is like baking a cake without a recipe.
 One need only mistake salt for sugar once to know that good carrot cake doesn’t just happen.
 I know there is no way to make this word count by winging it.
 Thankfully, Baty’s book also gives me a recipe to follow—which, for a first-timer in the novel game, is essential.
 Because I am goal-oriented, I equate my daily writing to the length of a magazine feature, more or less the size of this article.
 That would be 30 articles in one month.
 To give you a sense of what that means, I usually take anywhere from one to two weeks to write one full-length feature with editing, rewriting and fact-checking.
 This is five times the amount I am used to.